Rotherham County F.C.

 Rotherham County F.C. was an English football club based in Rotherham, South Yorkshire.
 They spent a number of years in the English Football League before merging with rivals Rotherham Town in 1925 to form Rotherham United.

 History

 The club was founded in 1877, as Thornhill Football Club (later 'Thornhill United'), before, in 1905, changing to Rotherham County.
 It joined the Midland League in 1903, and stayed in that competition until it was abandoned for World War I. They won the Midland League title for four consecutive seasons, from 1911–12 to 1914–15 inclusive.

 After the War, they were elected to the Football League when the league expanded from 40 clubs to 44 in 1919.
 In 1925 they merged with local rivals Rotherham Town to form Rotherham United who are still members of the Football League.

+Colours

+The club's colours were white and black, worn in various combinations; from 1906 to 1923, as white shirts with black shorts and socks, other than in 1911–12, when it wore black and white stripes.
+The club returned to the stripes in 1924.

+Ground

+The club originally played at Greasbrough Road, moving to the Red House Ground in 1882, and Millmoor in 1907.